baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Darwin.md

 ![darwin kernel detail](../../images/setup/os-darwin.png)

-Starting OpenEdge containerization mode requires the running device to complete the installation and operation of Docker.
+Starting OpenEdge containerization mode requires the running device to complete the installation and operation of docker.
 You can install it by referring to [Steps above](#Install-Docker).

 ### Deployment Process